Have you been looking for one of the best language techniques to help you become perfect in Mandarin?

 On their way, Xu meets a pancake sales representative named Wang, who comes from Beijing and set on achieving many dreams in Bangkok as a traveler with no experience in traveling.

-Following some funny turn of events, both of them make the team and try to locate Xu’s boss in Thailand.
+Following some funny turn of events, both make the team and locate Xu’s boss in Thailand.

 3. The Wedding Banquet (Xi Yan) — (R) 1993

-For the lovers of romantic comedy, The Wedding Banquet is a talkie that evokes strong characters and in-depth care.
+For romantic comedy lovers, The Wedding Banquet is a talkie that evokes strong characters and in-depth care.

 Shot in New York, the language includes a bit of English here and there.
 Notwithstanding, you will enjoy the Mandarin spoken.